eric-hou/webavailability/README.md

 Tracker polls all provided URLs at the specified interval sending the status to the specified Kafka server in msgpack format (https://msgpack.org/index.html).

 # Recorder
-Recorder takes messages which it is interested in from the specified Kafka and stores it in the specified PostgreSQL server.
+Recorder subscribes its interested domains, takes messages from the specified Kafka and stores it in the specified PostgreSQL server.

-Only messages for interested domains are subscribed.
+There are two work modes for Recorder.

+* Normal mode - Every status record is inserted into DB
+* Smart mode - Continuous healthy records occupy single record in DB, which reduces a lot of redundant healthy records.

 ## ENUM types definition
 As mentioned above, there are two types of strings are tracked - *status* and *phrase*.
 To validate the input and save table space, two ENUM types are defined.